Modified General Relativity and dark matter: Dark matter

 \subsection{Modeling galactic rotation curves with MGR}

 Non-visible matter in and around spiral galaxies, distributed differently from stars and gas, is well fixed from optical and 21 cm rotation curves that do not show the expected Keplerian fall-off at large radii but remain increasing, flat or only slightly decreasing over their entire observed range \cite{Sal}.
 It is clear that (\ref{V}) is a simple but interesting equation from which to model the rotation curves of any radially symmetric galaxy.
 The parameter $ a_{0} $ is calculated from (\ref{a0zeta}) and (\ref{zeta}); the parameter $ b $ is determined from (\ref{b}).
-If the rotation curve is flat, (\ref{v2b}) applies and the gravitating mass responsible for the flat rotation curve at radius $ r $ obtained from (\ref{V}) is The invisible mass parameter $ b $ is fundamental to this expression.
-There will be a cut-off radius determined from observational data above which the visible mass does not significantly contribute to the invisible mass halo.
-The effective visible mass contribution calculated from (\ref{M}) up to the cut-off radius, is subtracted from the mass calculated from (\ref{M}) at the virial radius to obtain an estimate for the dark halo.
+If the rotation curve is flat, there will be a cut-off radius $r_{c}$ determined from observational data above which the visible mass does not significantly contribute to the invisible mass halo, and there is a radius $r_{v}$ that describes the observable outer limit of the dark matter halo.
+Then (\ref{v2b}) applies in that region and the gravitating dark matter mass responsible for the flat rotation curve at radius $ r $ obtained from (\ref{b}) and (\ref{Fd}) is The dark matter parameter $ b $ is fundamental to this expression.
+To obtain an estimate for the mass of the dark matter halo in a galaxy, the mass calculated from (\ref{M}) up to $r_{c}$, which contains mainly baryonic mass, is subtracted from the mass calculated from (\ref{M}) at $r_{v}$, typically taken as the virial radius.
 Equation (\ref{V}) can be simply expressed as where $ \Delta(r):=\frac{GM(r)}{r^{2}}-\frac{a_{0}c^{2}}{2} $ is a function of $ r $ that represents the difference between the Newtonian and dark energy forces.
-In a region of the galaxy where these forces are slightly different, (\ref{Dr}) describes the linear rise or fall of the rotation curve.
+In a region of the galaxy $ r_{c}\leq r\leq r_{v}$ where these forces are slightly different, (\ref{Dr}) describes the linear rise or fall of the rotation curve.